john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 tags: c++, idioms, schwartz, nifty
 ---

-In this post we'll discuss the problem of initializing global variables with `static` storage duration, and I'll show you the best solution which C++ has to offer.
+In this post I'll discuss the problem of initializing global variables with `static` storage duration, and show you what I think is the best solution which C++ has to offer.

 C++ makes some rather sparse guarantees about the initialization of such global variables: